 Mr H's Prior Teaching Experience -Prior to coming to Etown, Mr Huesken taught 9th Grade World Cultures and 11th-12th Grade Pennsylvania History & Government at Ephrata Area High School in the Ephrata Area School District.
 Mr Huesken also has prior teaching experience in the Central Dauphin School District, where he student-taught and ran a 20th Century American History classroom (1914-present) at Central Dauphin High School, and the Cedar Cliff School District, where he taught at Allen Middle School and ran a 7th Grade Ancient History & Civilizations classroom.Mr H Since Coming to Etown -Mr Huesken joined the Etown High School faculty in 2008 as an 11th Grade World History instructor, teaching both on-level and remedial courses.
 Since then he has taught 9th Grade Early American History (1801-1914), 10th Grade Modern American History (1914-present), 10th Grade Honors Modern American History (1914-present), 11th Grade Modern World History (1500's-present), 11th Grade Honors Modern World History (1500's-present), and 12th Grade Government & Economics.
 Outside of the classroom, Mr H is has also been active as a class advisor (most recently with the Class of 2014), a club advisor - running the new National History Day club for High School and Middle School students, and as an assistant director and drill instructor for Mr. Barraclough and the Elizabethtown Area High School Marching Band.

 Mr H's Personal Life / Spare Time-In his spare time, Mr. H enjoys reading, spending time with his family and pets, hiking and enjoying the outdoors, checking out new films and documentaries (HUGE MOVIE BUFF!!!), and traveling to new and interesting places around the south-central Pennsylvania area.Mr.
-H currently lives in the Elizabethtown area with his wife (who is an elementary school teacher at East High Elementary), his daughter Olivia, his son Owen, a pug named Otis, a golden retriever named Boomer, a puddle mix named Dottie, and a tuxedo cat named Missy.
+H currently lives in the Elizabethtown area with his wife (who is an elementary school teacher at East High Elementary), his daughter Olivia, his son Owen, and a large assortment of pets - a golden retriever (Boomer), a shih-poo (Dottie), and four cats (Missy, Annie, Teddy, and Maggie).